Płonowo

 Płonowo is a village in the administrative district of Gmina Brańsk, within Bielsk County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 8 km south of Brańsk, 28 km west of Bielsk Podlaski, and 54 km south-west of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 147 people, among whom 141 were Roman Catholic, 2 were Orthodox, and 4 were Mosaic.
 At the same time, 143 inhabitants declared Polish nationality, 4 declared Jewish nationality.
 There were 28 residential buildings in the village.